coordinape/discord-bot/README.md

 # Welcome to Caesar, the Coorinape Discord Bot

 With Web3 communities proliferating and thriving on Discord, Coordinape is bringing Circle assignment and Epoch alert functionality to Discord!
 CO Kong is developed for the purpose of automating Circle assignment, so you can spend less time signing up members and more time producing and building.

 ## Caesar Development

 ```
-yarn && yarn dev
+yarn && yarn serve:dev
 ```

 ## GraphQL

 ### Schema

+We're currenctly manually updating Zeus by pulling in commits from the coordinape repo as hacky submodules.
+Kpie is making custom modifications to the codegen.

+<-- TODO kpie documents needed codegen changes !-->

 833507b123dbd7102efb408766abe240d2a4df2b (branch `karelianpie:feat/trigger-discord-epoch-events`)